igorski/zCanvas/README.md

 code directly.
 However, the project can also be built directly for the browser using a simple Gulp task:

-    gulp amd
+    gulp build

-After which a folder _dist/_ is created which contains the _zcanvas.amd.js_ file.
+After which a folder _dist/_ is created which contains the prebuilt AMD/RequireJS library as well as a script that can be included directly in a document.
 The source code is transpiled from ES6 to ES5 for maximum compatibility.

 Unit testing
 ============